Squadrones/travellers/docs/components.md

 # 🧩 Component Library

-This document provides comprehensive documentation for all UI components used in the Island Paradise project.
+This document provides comprehensive documentation for all UI components used in the Lombok Island project.

 ## 📚 Overview